 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.

-first feed.
-Ensure vitamin K,

-erythromycin, and hepatitis B

-to return immediately for any

-concerns, especially trouble

-in breathing, etc.
+vaccine are given.
+If all is well, may leave clinic with instructions to return immediately for any concerns, especially trouble in breathing, etc.

 breathing, fast breathing, pauses